Emamatcyber90/frederic-hemberger.de/src/articles/2014-05-02-track-calls-to-your-nodejs-api-with-piwik.md

 As you can see, you can pass along arbitrary fields of a Node.js [request object](http://nodejs.org/api/http.html#http_http_incomingmessage) like HTTP header fields, status code or request method (GET, POST, PUT, etc.) as well.
 That should already cover most of your needs.

 But so far, all requests have been tracked with the IP/hostname of your Node.js application.
-If you also want the API user's IP to show up in your analytics data, you have to override Piwik’s default setting, which requires your secret Piwik token:
+If you also want the API user’s IP to show up in your analytics data, you have to override Piwik’s default setting, which requires your secret Piwik token:

 ```javascript
 function getRemoteAddr(req) {